Last Updated 3/3/2023

 In October 2021, the Steering Committee of the Project hosted a public virtual webinar on its continued progress and future priorities.
 Representatives of the NAIC, FIO and EIOPA hosted the webinar.
 Summary reports of the work conducted by the Project’s working groups during 2020-2021 can be found at the following link: /government-affairs-eu-us-webinar.htm.

-Status: Beginning in October 2021, the Project will focus on the following three topics:
+Status: In 2022, the Project mainly focuses on the following three topics:

 (1) climate risk financial oversight, including climate risk disclosures, supervisory reporting, and other financial surveillance;